Canada–United States softwood lumber dispute: Lumber IV

-Looking ahead
+Post agreement

 The Softwood Lumber Agreement expired on October 12, 2015.
 Canadian producers of softwood lumber now have unfettered access to the US softwood lumber market.

 There are several impediments that have kept Canada and the US from negotiating a new agreement to replace the SLA.
 One key factor is that Canada held a federal election campaign through the late summer and fall of 2015, and any decisions of considerable magnitude had to wait until after the election.
 Given the acrimonious history of the US–Canada lumber trade prior to the SLA, the negotiation process will likely be lengthy.

 Some in Western Canada have expressed a desire to renew the SLA as it currently stands, while other are demanding revisions.
 Some officials in Quebec believe that the province has made the necessary changes to their forestry practices to make them exempt from any future agreement, much the same as the Maritime provinces.
 And some producers in Saskatchewan have expressed a desire to switch to the Option A system used in BC and Alberta, which assesses a larger tax but has no quota restrictions.

 Canadian ownership of US sawmills continues to climb with the count now reaching 40 mills, up from just two a decade earlier.
 West Fraser now owns more sawmills in the US South (16) than in Canada (13), Canfor Corp owns 11 sawmills in the South, one less than its Canadian total.
 Interfor owns 13 sawmills in the US – nine in the South and four in the Northwest.
 It owns five sawmills in Canada.
 The growing trend of Canadian ownership of US mills is driven by the potential for a lumber trade conflict, by timber availability and lower labour costs in the US.
 Amid the Mountain Pine Beetle infestation in Western Canada, these firms' ability to grow is severely diminished without looking outside of Canada.

 Major industry organizations in the United States, on the other hand, do not want to renew the contract.
 Executive director of the U.S. Lumber Coalition Zoltan Van Heyningen has expressed his disapproval for the ongoing format of the agreement.
 One of the reasons for this is changing timber costs, which the U.S. believes has not been incorporated in B.C. lumber costs.
 The US Lumber Coalition is emphatic that, should negotiations fail, its legal standing to petition the US Commerce Department to file a new case is secure.